• Menu

 But, in the trucking industry, 18-wheelers aren't referred to as semis.
 These are known as tractors and their main feature of using detachable trailers is known as a "tractor-trailer" combination.

-• Box trucks - if you need a truck for local runs, box trucks are a better choice because their engines operate better within the city roads and they pull shorter-size trailers.
+- Box trucks - if you need a truck for local runs, box trucks are a better choice.
+If you are aware what is a box truck you know that their engines operate better within the city roads and they pull shorter-size trailers.

 The box truck and semi-truck feature differences